 Is Git Pull and Git Fetch the same?

-Git Pull and Git Fetch are two commands often used by git users.
-Although both are different, some new learners face a tough time identifying differences between them as Git Fetch plays a key role in the Git Pull command.
+Git Pull and Git Fetch are two commands often used by Git users.
+Although both differ, some new learners struggle to identify differences as Git Fetch plays a key role in the Git Pull command.

-Git Fetch is a primary command used for downloading content from the remote repository.
-Git Fetch is not used for downloading but is also used in conjunction with git branch, git checks out, git remote and git reset to update a local repository into the state of a remote.
+Git Fetch is a primary command for downloading content from the remote repository.
+Git Fetch is not used for downloading, but in conjunction with the git branch, git checks out, git remote, and git reset to update a local repository into a remote state.

 Git Fetch tells your local git to retrieve the latest metadata information to the original, yet does not play a significant role in transferring files and plays a key role in checking changes.
 Whereas, the Git Pull transfers files as well as copies those changes from the remote repository.

-Talking about their comparison, the Git Pull is a more advanced action as it will be allowing you to introduce changes and apply them to your currently checked-out branch.
+Regarding their comparison, the Git Pull is a more advanced action, allowing you to introduce and apply changes to your currently checked-out branch.
 You can watch this video for a better understanding that Git Pull and Git Fetch are not the same.

 Check this video out.